cplagz/GarDoor-Car/README.md

 GarDoor-Car will work with either the HC-SR04 or HC-SR04P model.
 The HC-SR04P can use 3.3v or 5v power, while the HC-SR04 requires 5v power.
 When using the HC-SR04P model (as the wiring diagram below assumes), the maximum distance of the sensor is reduced slightly when using 3.3v power.
 For the purposes of this project, this shouldn't affect the results of the GarDoor-Car.
 Thus either model can be used, but it is recommended that you use the HC-SR04P powered using 3.3v.

 While a HC-SR04P works using 3.3v power without any other changes to the design (see the wiring diagram below), if using HC-SR04 sensors (which require you to connect them to the 5v VCC for power), a 1k Ω resistor will need to be used between the ECHO pin on each distance sensor and the related input pin on the NodeMCU.

+The code can be used with ultrasonic sensors which do not include a timeout.
+When the sensors do not receive an echo signal (because the wave has travelled further than the maximum supported distance and cannot or does not bounce back, they report 0 distance.
+When this occurs some sensors reset the echo pin to LOW when a timeout occurs, but some cheaper sensors do not have a timeout so they never reset the echo pin.
+The code includes a routine to reset the echo pin, if the read distance is 0.

 #### 4. 5v MicroUSB cable and power supply
 Power your NodeMCU via the same type of power supply used to charge Android phones or power a RaspberryPi.
 Powering the NodeMCU via MicroUSB cable and power adapter is recommended since the relay module & DHT22 sensor can be powered via the NodeMCU VIN (or VU on the LoLin v3 variant) pin.
 A USB power adapter with 2.1A or above is recommended.